Link-AM/dst-server-quickstart/README.md

 # dst-server-quickstart

-### This batch file automates the server host's task of copying the modoverrides.lua files into the MyDediServer and then importing the workshop-ids for each mod into the dedicated_server_mods_setup.lua
+### This batch file automates the task of copying modoverrides.lua files into the dedicated server directory, and then importing the workshop-ids for each mod into the dedicated_server_mods_setup.lua

 ## Instructions:
 #### NOTE: Steps 1-5 taken from [Klei's Dedicated Server Quick Setup Guide - Windows](https://forums.kleientertainment.com/forums/topic/64212-dedicated-server-quick-setup-guide-windows/).
 If you have done this already then skip to step #6